-Certain of the Selling Securityholders acquired their shares of Common Stock being registered pursuant to this registration statement at or below \$2.75, the closing market price as of February 7, 2024 as reported by Nasdaq, and \$10.00 per share, the public offering price applicable for CF VIII Units.
+Certain of the Selling Securityholders acquired their shares of Common Stock being registered pursuant to this registration statement at or below \$2.26, the closing market price as of January 31, 2024, and \$10.00 per share, the public offering price applicable for CF VIII Units.
 The CF VIII Units consisted of one share of CF VIII Class A Common Stock and one-fourth of one Public Warrant.